Question: What is RPE and RIR in strength training?

 - VL 20-40% (RPE 7-9): Optimal zone for both strength AND hypertrophy

-- Conclusion: Stop 1-3 reps from failure on most sets
+- Practical conclusion: Stop 1-3 reps from failure (RIR 1-3) on most sets — consistent with failure training data (Refalo et al. 2024)

 💡 How to Calibrate Your RPE